 This is a business.
 This is your business.
 You are the creator of your business.

-As professional writers we’ve all read this so many times, but part of your business and creating your business if the art of changing plans mid way.
+As professional writers, and we’ve all read this so many times, part of your business and creating your business if the art of changing plans midway, and being flexible about it.
 We might not like it, for example, when a book doesn’t seem to be ‘working’ the way it should.
 When it takes a lot longer to edit your work, or when the income you planned isn’t panning out as fast as it could.

 It’s somewhat fun to read the banter between them, since it is generally all in good fun, but the point of ‘how much change can I take?’ hit home during this particular thread.

 They both have very successful blogs, and both are determined men, so it’s not as if making money is a big thing for them but one pointed out he looks at the big picture before changing his entire line of thinking.
 The other one is deeply involved in the day to day numbers- he looks at small trends and wonders what to do or if changes are needed.